 Representative Legal Matters

-Advise companies on various compliance issues related to sanctions programs administered and enforced by the Office of Foreign Assets Control (OFAC), including US sanctions targeting Iran, Cuba, North Korea, Russia/Crimea, Syria, Venezuela, the Sectoral Sanctions Identifications List, Non-SDN Menu-Based Sanctions List, and Specially Designated Nationals (SDNs).
+- Advise companies on various compliance issues related to sanctions programs administered and enforced by the Office of Foreign Assets Control (OFAC), including US sanctions targeting Russia/Crimea, Iran, Cuba, North Korea, Syria, Venezuela, the Sectoral Sanctions Identifications List, Non-SDN Menu-Based Sanctions List, and Specially Designated Nationals (SDNs).

-Counsel companies on compliance with US secondary sanctions including those targeting Iran, North Korea, and Russia.
+- Counsel companies on compliance with US secondary sanctions including those targeting Russia/Crimea, Iran, North Korea, and Syria.